 I stood on the top deck of my floating “hotel”, the Splendour of the Seas , and savoured the breath-taking views from my lofty vantage point as we sailed out of Venice’s Giudecca Canal.
 We passed pointed church steeples and ancient palaces, sidewalk restaurants and bridges traversing narrow canals.
 The little black and gold gondolas and small barges down below were dwarfed by our cruise ship.
 But their occupants waved to us cheerily nonetheless.
 And as the onion-shaped domes of St Mark’s Cathedral receded into the distance, we bid ciao to Venezia.
 I was overcome by the sheer beauty of it all but, as we sailed further and further away from the shore, this was replaced by pure exhilaration at being released from the shackles of land and the chaos that accompanies it.

 How do I encapsulate the many delights of cruising?
 The feeling of total freedom bestowed by the vast open oceans, the emancipation from being released from one’s mundane daily existence, visiting magical destinations almost every day, complimentary food around the clock, and world-class entertainment galore are just some of them.
-I’ve been a Royal Caribbean fan ever since I sailed on Freedom of the Seas in 2008.
+I've been a Royal Caribbean fan ever since I sailed on Freedom of the Seas in 2008.
 That was one of the best holidays I have ever had and this cruise will certainly vie with it for that position.
-This time, I wanted my children to experience the ocean life as well and so they accompanied us.
-The ship was sailing from Venice which was a bonus as we managed to squeeze in an Italian holiday after the cruise.
+This time, I wanted my children to experience the ocean life as well and so they accompanied us on their first cruise.
+If you're going on your first cruise, be sure to remember these essentials.

 Although Splendour of the Seas is one of Royal Caribbean’s older and smaller ships (albeit it’s fastest – according to the captain), it was the first time my kids had seen a cruise ship and they were awestruck from the moment they first laid eyes on it.
 The ship was re-furbished in 2012 and the generous use of glass walls allowed one panoramic views from most decks.
 The ship carries over 1800 passengers yet embarkation was quick and before we knew it, we were enjoying lunch in The Windjammer, the buffet restaurant which can be found in all the fleet’s ships.